Domain 2: Security

 |---|---|

-| Explicit Deny | A DENY statement that overrides any ALLOW — the highest-priority rule |
+| Explicit Deny | An IAM statement with "Effect": "Deny" — always overrides any Allow |

-| Permission Boundary | A policy that caps the maximum permissions a user or role can have |
+| Permissions Boundary | Managed policy that sets the maximum permissions an identity can have |

-| Envelope Encryption | Encrypting a Data Encryption Key (DEK) with a master KMS key |
+| Envelope Encryption | Pattern where a data key (DEK) encrypts data and a master key (CMK) encrypts the DEK |

 Ready to test yourself?